 If a UE is configured with two UL carriers for a serving cell, a same timing advance offset value applies to both carriers.

 Upon reception of a timing advance command or of a timing adjustment indication for a TAG, the UE adjusts uplink timing for PUSCH/SRS/PUCCH transmission on all the serving cells in the TAG based on a value that the UE expects to be same for all the serving cells and based on the received timing advance command or the timing adjustment indication where the uplink timing for PUSCH/SRS/PUCCH transmissions is the same for all the serving cells in the TAG.

+For synchronous intra-band EN-DC and NE-DC, if the uplink transmission timing based on timing adjustment indication for a TAG from MCG and a TAG from SCG are determined to be different, UE adjusts the transmission timing for PUSCH/SRS/PUCCH transmission on all serving cells part of the synchronous intra-band EN-DC or NE-DC based on timing adjustment indication for a TAG from MCG or a TAG from SCG, respectively.

 The timing adjustment indication [11, TS 38.321] indicates an initial time alignment value used for a TAG.
 For a SCS of kHz, the timing advance command for a TAG indicates the change of the uplink timing relative to the current uplink timing for the TAG in multiples of .
 The start timing of the random access preamble is described in [4, TS 38.211].